1970 United States gubernatorial elections

-United States gubernatorial elections were held on 3 November 1970, in 35 states and two territories.
+United States gubernatorial elections were held on November 3, 1970, in 35 states and two territories.

-During this election, the Democrats won a number of the governorships up for re-election via many ways, such as retirement of an incumbent, term limits, or the defeat of incumbent.

-In 1970, Arizona, New Mexico and Wisconsin elected their governors to four-year terms for the first time, having previously elected them to two-year terms.

 This election coincided with the Senate and the House elections.

+In 1970, Arizona, New Mexico, and Wisconsin elected their governors to four-year terms for the first time, having previously elected them to two-year terms.
+Democrats gained 11 governorships.
+As of 2026, this remains the last time Democrats posted a double-digit gain of governorships, or that Republicans won the governorship of the US Virgin Islands.